ROBINHESSE.COM

 “My vision belongs to the public realm.
 The generosity of public spirit and chance to create something of value for community suddenly changed my whole view when I began to create community murals. …These murals were accessible and free to all.
 Even more exciting, was their purpose - to create public dialogue and sustainability in our communities and to foster a greater sense of belonging for all. "

-Robin Hesse lives in Richmond Hill, Ontario.
+I live in Richmond Hill, Ontario.

-By day, her practice focusses on community themed mural projects, which she executes in the summer months.
-Many of her brightly colored murals feature simple site-specific designs, commissioned by both public and private venues.
+By day, my practice focuses on community themed mural projects, which I execute in the summer months.
+Many of my murals feature simple site-specific designs, commissioned by both public and private venues.
 In public spaces, often beside libraries, and other prominent public buildings.
-Robin has hand-painted traffic boxes, Bell Boxes, concrete barriers and other outdoor surfaces.
+I specialize in painting small murals, hand-painted traffic boxes, Bell Boxes, concrete barriers and other outdoor surfaces.
 These projects serve to help revitalize and beautify the many communities in and around Toronto.
-These projects are included both on the StART Murals Map streetart.to/ and the Bell Box Murals Map www.facebook.com/bellboxmuralsproject/ .
-When she is not painting murals in the community, she studies the night sky, which she draws with the use of a telescope, in Dark Sky designated areas throughout Canada.
+They are included on the StART Murals Map streetart.to/ and the Bell Box Murals Map www.facebook.com/bellboxmuralsproject/ .
+I 2024, I created the Leno Park Community Mural, in which I led 28 Richmond Hill High School students to produce two murals, "Flora" and "Fauna" in a city park.
+This project was funded by a Community Connected Experiential Learning (CCEL) Grant, and a Richmond Hill Community and Cultural Grant.
+One of my key public art project can be found in North York, Ontario, in the community of Willowdale.
+In 2023, Cristina Delago and I partnered to create nineteen mosaic hearts.
+The Willowdale Neighbourhood Mosaic has been installed on tree planters on Yonge St. The project was

-She has served on public art juries, including the Bell Box Murals Project and has facilitated workshops in public art making at Centennial College.
+I've served on public art juries, including the Bell Box Murals Project and has facilitated workshops in public art making at Centennial College.